aridoza/foundational-java/functional-programming-lesson/05-functions-lab/README.md

      }
      ```

-7. Finally, use the `reduce` operation to find the `Employee` instance of the employee with the highest salary.
+7. Finally, use the `reduce()` operation to find the `Employee` instance of the employee with the highest salary:

     ```
     @Test